Triple H: Business career

 In 2010, Levesque's role in WWE as an Executive Senior Advisor was officially formalized as he was given an office at the company's headquarters in Stamford, Connecticut.
-He was named Executive Vice President, Talent and Live Events in 2011.
-In 2013, his title was elevated to Executive Vice-president of Talent, Live Events and Creative, leading him to work with WWE creative direction and storylines of WWE's programming.
-That year, he earned a combined salary of just over $1.5 million from his front office job and as a wrestler.
-He also owns just over $1.5 million in WWE stock.
+He was named Executive Vice-President of Talent and Live Events in 2011.
+In 2013, his title was elevated to Executive Vice-President of Talent, Live Events, and Creative, which led him to work on storylines with WWE's creative team.
+That year, he earned a combined salary of approximately $1.5 million from his front office job and as a wrestler.
+He also owned just over $1.5 million in WWE stock at the time.

-In 2020, Levesque became WWE's Executive Vice President of Global Talent Strategy & Development.
+In 2020, Levesque was named WWE's Executive Vice-President of Global Talent Strategy and Development.
 In this role, he oversaw the company's Talent Development department and served as a senior advisor to the CEO for talent strategy.
-He is also the founder and executive producer of WWE's NXT brand, though he was not involved with the brand's "NXT 2.0" overhaul in the September of 2021.
+He also founded and executive produced WWE's NXT brand since 2014, though he has not been involved with the brand's "NXT 2.0" overhaul from September 2021 onwards.

-On July 22, 2022, WWE promoted Levesque to Executive Vice President of Talent Relations.
-Three days later, following the "retirement" of Vince McMahon, he was also named Head of WWE Creative.
-On September 2, Levesque elevated to Chief Content Officer as announced by the company four days later.
-In this role, he oversees the company’s creative writing, talent relations, live events, talent development and creative services departments.
+On July 22, 2022, WWE promoted Levesque to Executive Vice-President of Talent Relations.
+Three days later, following the retirement of his father-in-law and WWE CEO Vince McMahon, he was also named Head of WWE Creative.
+On September 2, he was named chief content officer.
+This role entails overseeing the company's creative writing, talent relations, live events, talent development, and creative services departments.

+On October 15, 2023, it was announced that Endeavor CEO Ari Emanuel had removed McMahon from WWE creative power and tasked Levesque with leading "99.9% of the creative" moving forward.